The purpose o“the art of the human being.”

 about the instruments or materials of their art.

-The true instrument of acting has, since ancient times, has been mystery.
+Since ancient times, the true instrument of acting has been a mystery.
 It is why many of the world's greatest actors say they don't know anything about acting and those who do try to explain it are so vague on the subject.
-It is possible for great actors to create wonderful living characters because the true acting instrument is the same organic operating system
+But it is possible for great actors to create wonderful, living characters because the true acting instrument is the same organic operating system